httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 interpreted as described in Section 7.2 of [RFC7231].

-# Resource representation and representation-data {#resource-representation}
+# Resource Representation and Representation-Data {#resource-representation}

 To avoid inconsistencies, an integrity mechanism for HTTP messages should decouple the checksum calculation from: